devdavedevdave/pong-clone/README.md

 ## Controls
 - **Player1**: Use the `W` and `S` arrow keys to move the paddle.
 - **Player1**: Use the `Up` and `Down` arrow keys to move the paddle.

-## Contributing
-Contributions are welcome!
-Please feel free to fork the repository, make changes, and submit pull requests.
-For major changes or enhancements, please open an issue first to discuss what you would like to change.

-## License
-This project is open-sourced under the [MIT License](LICENSE.md).
-Feel free to explore, modify, and distribute as you see fit.

-## Acknowledgments
-- Hat tip to anyone whose code was used as inspiration.
-- Special thanks to the SDL2 library and SDL2_ttf for making C-based game development more accessible.